Flash Frozen Dog Food vs Freeze Dried - Which is the Healthier Choice?

 Does flash freezing kill bacteria?

-Not exactly.
 If the temperature is far enough below freezing point for a long enough duration, it may kill some bacteria.
 Certain parasites may also be killed but freezing temperatures cannot eliminate most parasites.

 For the most part, flash freezing – as with any other way of freezing meat – only arrests bacterial activity.